Tidy House, Tidy Mind

 We’re renovating and it feels like everything is everywhere and nothing is getting done!
 I’m exaggerating of course, but the upheaval of contractors coming in and out of my house, paint samples covering every wall, dust an inch thick on every surface from things being knocked down and torn out, and the jam-packed feeling of every room whilst we juggle furniture amongst the chaos, feels a bit overwhelming!

-Last night I posted this picture in Wellbeing and Wellies, my free Facebook group.
+Last night I posted this picture in a Facebook group.

 I asked people whether they felt there was a link between a tidy, uncluttered and clean house and wellbeing.
 The answer was a resounding YES!